 8. Piazza di Spagna Rome

 You can’t go to Rome and not see Piazza di Spagna with its Spanish Steps of Trinità dei Monti, which with its 135 steps seems to climb towards the sky.
-Wonderful scenery for high fashion shows and famous protagonists of many movies, Piazza di Spagna is known and loved all over the world.
+Wonderful scenery for high fashion shows and famous protagonists of many movies, Piazza di Spagna, is known and loved worldwide.

 9. What to eat in Rome

 Roman cuisine is genuine, popular, simple but substantial, and has remained unchanged over the centuries.
-The tradition includes rigatoni with pajata (beef or veal entrails, cooked in a very tasty soffritto) and bucatini all’amatriciana (tomato, guanciale and pecorino cheese), cacio and pepe, all high-calorie dishes par excellence, but it is worth making an exception to the diet.
-The original recipe was born in Amatrice, a town in Lazio where spaghettoni with guanciale and pecorino cheese were the typical dish of the shepherds and mountain people of the central Apennines.
+The tradition includes rigatoni with pajata (beef or veal entrails, cooked in a very tasty soffritto) and bucatini all amatriciana (tomato, guanciale, and pecorino cheese), cacio and Pepe, all high-calorie dishes par excellence.
+Still, it is worth making an exception to the diet.
+The original recipe was born in Amatrice, a town in Lazio where spaghettoni with guanciale and pecorino cheese was typical of the shepherds and mountain people of the central Apennines.
 It then spread throughout Italy.
-Don’t miss the other great dishes of the Roman tradition, such as spaghetti alla carbonara, which, it is said, were made with the food rations of the Allies during the Second World War, or the cacio e pepe.
+Don’t miss the other great dishes of the Roman tradition, such as spaghetti alla carbonara, which, it is said, were made with the food rations of the Allies during the Second World War, or the cacio e Pepe.
 The Capitoline cuisine is not only based on first courses: in one of the excellent trattorias in the city, you can taste typical dishes such as abbacchio alla romana, coda alla vaccinara, mixed fried meat, porchetta from nearby Ariccia, accompanied by the famous artichokes alla giudia, chicory or puntarelle.
 If you’re still standing, close your lunch with a nice creamy husband!

 10. Where to stay in Rome